Configuring Key pages

 You can map these URLs into key pages as Nexthink displays them in descending order for page load times.

-To create a new key page from the selected web application configuration page:
+To create a new key page from the selected web application configuration page, under the Key pages subtab:

-Click the Add key page button to open a popup window and fill in the fields:
+Click the Add key page button to open Edit key page pop-up and fill in the fields:

 The Key page name can be composed of any standard safe character combination separated by a space, up to 100 characters long.
 It must be unique across an application.